coopdanger/semver/draft-claise-semver.md

 useful semantic.
 Nonetheless, there is still a need to be able to capture the consensus of the IETF at critical points in the life-cycle of a specification.

-This document describes recommendations for how a WGs that wishes to produce structured specifications with semantic version numbers can interact best with IETF processes.
+This document describes recommendations for how a WG that wishes to produce structured specifications with semantic version numbers can interact best with IETF processes.